 Considering all of these benefits, it is no surprise that many families are taking a serious look at Deseret Trust donor-advised funds.

-For specific information on how a donor-advised fund can help you and your family meet your philanthropic objectives, we invite you to visit us online at www.daf.deserettrust.com or contact Gift Planning Services at LDS Philanthropies at 1-877-650-5377.
+For specific information on how a donor-advised fund can help you and your family meet your philanthropic objectives, we invite you to visit us online at www.daf.deserettrust.com or contact Gift Planning Services at Philanthropies, a department of the Church of Jesus Christ of Latter-day Saints, at 1-877-650-5377.